aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 Two deployment options are available.
 One or both can be chosen using parameters in CloudFormation at stack creation.

-1.	**Production-like** using Lambda functions to handle OpenSearch setup and index management, and web user interface hosted in Elastic Container Service with load balancer and internet gateway

-2.	**Development and testing** using SageMaker Studio notebooks to handle OpenSearch setup and index management, and web user interface hosted in the SageMaker Studio environment that can be accessed by the local user
+1.	**Development and testing** using SageMaker Studio notebooks to handle OpenSearch setup and index management, and web user interface hosted in the SageMaker Studio environment that can be accessed by the local user

+2.	**Production-like** using Lambda functions to handle OpenSearch setup and index management, and web user interface hosted in Elastic Container Service with load balancer and internet gateway

 Both deployment options use a common CloudFormation script that creates the following key resources:
 - VPC with subnets, endpoints and security groups
 - OpenSearch domain
 - S3 bucket to contain the files in the document base
 - IAM roles and permissions needed to perform the demonstration

+## Development and testing deployment

+The development and testing deployment provides the ability to see the code running in a SageMaker Studio environment to understand how it works, try modifications and see the results in real time.
+After confirming the changes work as expected, files in the ```/containers``` folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.

+Container build is not required for the development and testing deployment.

+### To deploy for development and testing, the following steps are required:
+**1. Create the CloudFormation stack located in the ```/cloudformation``` folder in the code repository.**

+ - Name the stack ```chatbot-demo```.

+ - Set the CloudFormation stack parameter ```DeploymentMode``` to "DevTest"

+ - It will take 20-30 minutes for the stack to complete.

+**3. Create the SageMaker domain** – After the stack is complete, run the script ```create_sagemaker_domain.sh``` in the ```/sagemaker_studio``` folder of the code repository to create a SageMaker domain.
+CloudShell in the AWS console is a useful tool to run such a command.

+**4. Create a user in the SageMaker domain** – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.

+**5. Copy the SageMaker files from the code repository to Studio** – After Studio launches, copy the files from the ```/sagemaker_studio/notebooks``` folder of the code repository into the root folder in SageMaker Studio.

+**6. Provide document base files** – Drop sample document base files into the S3 bucket created by the stack.

+**7. Run notebooks in Studio** – Run notebooks 1 and 2 to create and populate the OpenSearch indices.
+Optionally, run notebook 3 to present questions and get responses.
+Follow the instructions and prerequisites in each notebook.

+**8. Ask questions in the user interface** – To use the user interface within the Studio environment in single-user mode, follow the instructions in notebook 4.

 ## Production-like deployment